Tom D'Andrea: Career

+His last film was A House Is Not a Home with Shelley Winters in 1964.

 After working in the film Kill the Umpire, with William Bendix in 1950, D'Andrea was chosen to play the part of Gillis, Riley's talkative neighbor in the long running television series, The Life of Riley starring Bendix.
-Other TV shows he appeared in were "Death Valley Days" with Ronald Reagan, "Playhouse 90" and the "Hallmark Hall of Fame."
+Other TV shows he appeared in were Death Valley Days with Ronald Reagan, Playhouse 90, the Hallmark Hall of Fame, and Summer Playhouse.

-On television, D'Andrea portrayed Biff, the bartender, in Dante and acted as himself in The Soldiers.
+On television, D'Andrea also portrayed Biff the bartender in Dante and acted as himself in The Soldiers.

 He appeared in the films This Is the Army, Pride of the Marines, Night and Day, Two Guys from Milwaukee, Never Say Goodbye, Humoresque, Love and Learn, Dark Passage, To the Victor, Silver River, Smart Girls Don't Talk, Fighter Squadron, Flaxy Martin, Tension, Kill the Umpire, The Next Voice You Hear..., Little Egypt and A House Is Not a Home.

-He appeared in the television series' The Soldiers, The Life of Riley, The Bill Dana Show, My Living Doll, The Farmer's Daughter, The Double Life of Henry Phyfe, The Beverly Hillbillies, The Andy Griffith Show, ‘’The Dick Van Dyke Show’’, Green Acres and That Girl, among others.
+He appeared in the television series The Life of Riley, The Bill Dana Show, My Living Doll, The Farmer's Daughter, The Double Life of Henry Phyfe, The Beverly Hillbillies, The Andy Griffith Show, The Dick Van Dyke Show, Green Acres and That Girl, among others.

 Personal life

 D'Andrea's first marriage ended in divorce.
+They had a son, Tommy.
 He next married model Helen Pender.
-He was a Catholic and a member of both the Friar’s Club and Screen Actors Guild.
+He was raised Catholic and was a member of the Masquers Club in Hollywood, The Screen Actors Guild, and American Federation of Television and Radio Artists.